0xPolygon/kurtosis-cdk/docs/quickstart/deploy-stack.md

 kurtosis port print cdk-v1 zkevm-node-rpc-001 http-rpc
 ```

-You should see output that looks like this:
+You should see output that looks something like this (but won't necessarily be the same):

 ```sh
 http://127.0.0.1:65240